 In San Diego, I studied maps and read PCT guidebooks.
 Knowing water sources and resupply towns along the trail was crucial.
 I also jogged five miles a day and hiked around the block with a backpack full of rocks.
 Of the five hundred people who attempt a thru-hike each year, only about twenty percent make it all the way.
 Most fail from being out of shape.

+My flip-flop life made the getaway easy.
 On May 1 when I flew to San Diego, instead of taking the bus from the airport to my dad’s house, I would catch a bus to Campo, California, two hours away at the start of the Pacific Crest Trail.

 My flight south was a speedy version of my hike in reverse.
 Out the airplane window, Mount Rainier loomed.
 Minutes later, we passed over the Columbia River and Mount Hood.